microsoft/PackageUploader/Operations.md

 - **destinationSandboxName**: *flightName* or (*branchFriendlyName* and *destinationSandboxName*) required
 - **minutesToWaitForPublishing**: optional (default 0 is fire and forget) - it will check the package processing status every minute for this long, until it succeeds or fails
 - **publishConfiguration**: optional - configuration of the publish submission [Learn more](https://docs.microsoft.com/en-gb/windows/uwp/publish/manage-submission-options)
-  - **releaseTime**: optional - publish release time, it will publish as soon as it passes certification if it is not set
+  - **releaseTime**: optional - publish release time, it will publish as soon as it passes certification if it is not set (date format example: "2021-10-24T21:00:00.000Z")
   - **IsManualPublish**: optional - will enable/disable manual publish
   - **CertificationNotes**: optional - Certification notes